-Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's disaster declaration issued for the State of Louisiana.
+Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Donald J. Trump's disaster declaration issued for the state of Louisiana.

 How to Apply for Assistance:

-Application procedures for state, tribal, and local governments will be explained at a series of federal/state applicant briefings with locations to be announced in the affected area by recovery officials.
+Application procedures for state and local governments will be explained at a series of applicant briefings, with locations to be announced in the affected area by recovery officials.
 Approved public repair projects are paid through the state from funding provided by FEMA and other participating federal agencies.

 FEMA's mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain and improve our capability to prepare for, protect against, respond to, recover from and mitigate all hazards.

 Follow FEMA online at www.fema.gov/blog, www.twitter.com/fema, www.twitter.com/femaspox, www.facebook.com/fema and www.youtube.com/fema.
 Also, follow Administrator Brock Long’s activities at www.twitter.com/fema_brock.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.